bitcoinfo/bitcoinfo.github.io/_posts/literature/2019-06-21-thecryptoconomy-podcast-deep-dive.md

 ---
 layout: page-fullwidth
-title: "Down the @TheCryptoconomy Rabbithole"
+title: "The Cryptoconomy Podcast - Categorical Index"
 description: "Audio for Hundreds of Essential Bitcoin Articles. @TheCryptoconomy - Guy Swan.....
 These Podcasts are essential.
 So I made an index of them, organized by topic."
 header:
   image: /images/thecryptoconomy-podcast_guy-swann-header.png